Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Literature Review

-In conclusion, tabular RL methods can only be applied to discretized or constrained state and action spaces.
+Consequently, tabular RL methods can only be applied to discretized or constrained state and action spaces.
 However, discretization leads to a \textit{loss of crucial information}, in addition to being unsuitable for real-world scenarios; thus, we need improved RL methods to address the SCIM problem effectively.